jxmot/php-file_get_contents-error/README.md

 ## Set Up

-You will need two websites for this demonstration, and they must be hosted on the same server.
+You will need two websites for this demonstration, and they must be hosted on the **same server**.
 In addition it will also be necessary for you to have shell access and permissions to create folders on, and copy files to each sites' document root.

 Take note of the servers' domains, they will be required later for editing the script.
 And they will be referred to as **"Site A"** and **"Site B"**.

 Typically the *document root* is located at `/home/$USER/public_html`, on **each server** navigate to it and create a folder named `testtemp`.
-Copy `file_get_contents-error_demo.php` and `tzone.json` into the folder on *both servers*.
+Copy `file_get_contents-error_demo.php`, `curl-get_error_demo.php`, and `tzone.json` into the folders on *both servers*.

 **"Site A" Set Up**
 First edit the `file_get_contents-error_demo.php` for "Site A".
 At the top of the file: